Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Abstract

 \section{Abstract}

-{We present the first method for assessing the relevance of a model-based clustering result in both parametric and non-parametric frameworks.
-The method directly aligns with the clustering objective by assessing how well the conditional probabilities of cluster memberships, as defined by the mixture model, fit the data.
-By focusing on these conditional probabilities, the procedure applies to any type and dimension of data and any mixture model.
-The testing procedure requires only a consistent estimator of the parameters and the associated conditional probabilities of classification for each observation.
-Its implementation is straightforward, as no additional estimator is needed.
-Under the null hypothesis, the method relies on the fact that any functional transformation of the posterior probabilities of classification has the same expectation under both the model being tested and the true model.
-This goodness-of-fit procedure is based on a empirical likelihood method with an increasing number of moment conditions to asymptotically detect any alternative.
-Data are split into blocks to account for the use of a parameter estimator, and the empirical log-likelihood ratio is computed for each block.
-By analyzing the deviation of the maximum empirical log-likelihood ratios, the exact asymptotic significance level of the goodness-of-fit procedure is obtained.\\ \textbf{keywords:} Clustering; Empirical likelihood; Estimating equations; Growing number of equations; Goodness-of-fit; Mixture models; }
+{We present the first method for assessing the relevance of a model-based clustering result in a general framework.
+Standard validation criteria, like the adjusted Rand index, rely on external labels to assess partition accuracy; consequently, they are inapplicable to real-world clustering problems where labels are missing.
+In contrast, our method offers an internal goodness-of-fit diagnostic, since it evaluates the validity of the clustering mechanism by testing the specification of the posterior probabilities of classification defined on the unit simplex.
+Because this simplex dimension is fixed by the number of clusters, the procedure naturally circumvents the curse of dimensionality, making it applicable to high-dimensional data where traditional density-based tests fail.
+The testing procedure requires only a consistent estimator of the parameters and the associated posterior classification probabilities for each observation, and its implementation is straightforward, as no additional model fitting is needed.
+Under the null hypothesis, the method exploits the fact that any functional transformation of the posterior probabilities has the same expectation under both the model being tested and the true data-generating process.
+The resulting goodness-of-fit test is constructed via an empirical likelihood approach with a growing number of moment conditions, allowing asymptotic detection of any alternative.
+A block-splitting strategy, employed to account for parameter estimation, provides a vector of test statistics that behave like a vector of independent chi-square random variables.
+Therefore, the goodness-of-fit of the posterior classification probabilities is assessed via the goodness-of-fit of the vector of empirical likelihood ratio test statistics.
+Hence, based on the distribution of this vector of statistics, different goodness-of-fit tests (e.g., Kolmogorov-Smirnov) can be used to investigate the distribution of the vector of test statistics with an exact asymptotic significance level\\ \textbf{keywords:} Clustering; Empirical likelihood; Estimating equations; Growing number of equations; Goodness-of-fit; Mixture models; }